ptbsare/texas-pokker-odds-mcp-server/README.md

 ### 2. Usage as an MCP Server

-You can run this project as an MCP server, allowing other AI agents or systems to call the `calculate_poker_odds` tool.
+You can run this project as an MCP server, allowing other AI agents or systems to call the `calculate_poker_odds` tool via the MCP protocol.

 ```bash
 uv run server.py